North–South Expressway Southern Route: Senawang to Ayer Keroh

 The expressway returns to a six-lane dual-carriageway with lanes are divided with a line of trees.
 This is the section where the route started back to distance from Federal Route 1 as the expressway routes into Malacca.

-Malacca-Negeri Sembilan border is situated a few kilometers before Simpang Ampat Interchange, and as the exit provides access to Simpang Ampat and Tampin nearby, it also being the last serving close connection to Federal Route 1 before both started to distance between them, with FT1 goes southeast, and E1 goes southwest into Malacca and run parallel, but distant with Lebuh AMJ FT19.
+Malacca-Negeri Sembilan border is situated a few kilometers before Simpang Ampat Interchange, and as the exit provides access to Simpang Ampat and Tampin nearby, it also being the last serving close connection to Federal Route 1 before both started to distance between them, with FT1 goes southeast, and E2 goes southwest into Malacca and run parallel, but distant from Lebuh AMJ FT19.
 Ayer Keroh is the only interchange that links close to the state's central areas, with a few kilometres north lies the only overhead restaurant of E2 which shares the same name.